 Once the 10 measurements are taken, you can choose from a variety of fabrics.
-When I ordered my shirt, most of the fabrics came from Tessitura Monti in Italy and some summer fabrics came from Thomas Mason.
+When I ordered my shirt, J. Hilburn claimed that the fabrics came from Tessitura Monti in Italy, although it’s hard to believe, considering that they also weave fabrics at a lower cost in India and that some summer fabrics came from Thomas Mason.
 Both are renowned European manufacturers of high quality fabrics.

 Subsequently, I picked the curved cutaway collar, double or French cuffs, a front placket and side pleats in the back.
 While it would have been possible to change the length and angle of the collar wings, I was unable to get a collar with a tie space.
 Generally, J. Hilburn offers two armholes – a regular sized one and a slimmer European version.
 Optionally, it is also possible to make the armhole even smaller.